Dark sector searches with high-intensity positron beams in the CERN North Area: Dark sectors at NA62e+ with a 75 GeV positron beam

 Second, the atomic electrons in the target are nor free nor at rest.
 Their spatial localization implies a certain momentum distribution, which in turn can alter significantly the CoM energy of the $e^+ e^-$ system.
 We model this effect following Ref.~\cite{Arias-Aragon:2024qji}.

 Finally, in the associated production case, the DP is produced alongside a Standard Model (SM) photon.
 Due to the initial-state radiation (ISR) photon, which modifies the collision’s c.m. energy, the mass range for which associate production is effective is broader.
 The accompanying photon can be used to tag the invisible decay of $A'$ and enables the measurement of its mass as the missing mass, calculated as $M^2_{A'} = (p^\mu_{e+} - p^\mu_{e-} - p^\mu_{\gamma})^2$.
-The total cross section as a function of the $A'$ mass $m_{A'}$ and of the coupling $\varepsilon$ reads~\cite{Marsicano:2018krp}